urbit/docs/docs/programming/hoon/concepts.md

 Hoon has no close relatives.
 The normal jargon of programming maps poorly onto its semantics.
 For example, although Hoon is a typed language, the term "type" is not formally defined in Hoon.
-"Type" is a great word, but Hoon has three quite separate concepts which could comfortably claim it.
+"Type" is a great word, but Hoon has three separate concepts which could comfortably claim it.
 We say "type" all the time; we mean `span`, or `mold`, or `mark`, or possibly all three.

 Other common programming concepts used only informally in Hoon are "function," "object," "event," "expression," "variable,"